B2B Professionals Shaking Hands

 Illustrational image

-Step 3: Make it about them (not you).
+Step 3: Make it about them (not you!)

-For example, a good lead generation company can offer intent data targeting to help you better understand your prospects' behaviors, or allow you to ask more precise data-gathering questions on your content download form.
+Looking at another example, a good lead generation company can also offer you further intent data targeting to help you better understand your prospects' behaviors.

 You can also try progressive profiling, which allows you to get more details out of existing leads.
 If your lead comes to you with just their name, job title, and company, for example, you can get richer data by gating content you send them further down the marketing funnel.